OpenDSA/OpenDSA/Doc/source/Client-sideFramework.rst

   2. For research purposes

 As a user interacts with OpenDSA, a variety of events are generated.
 If there is a backend server enabled, we record information about these events, buffering it in local storage and sending it to the server when a flush is triggered.
 If a user is logged in, we send the event data with their session key, effectively tying interaction data to a specific user, but if no user is logged in the data is sent anonymously (using 'phantom-key' as the session key).
 This ensures that we are able to collect as much interaction data as possible.

-..
-TODO: Should this go under Client-Side Framework or Client-Side Development??

 Runtime Exercise Configuration Support
 ======================================